For decades, a sexual predator doctor groomed this community to believe he could do no wrong

 It took accusations from “family members who were minors” to get Barto to finally own up to his crimes, the AG’s office said.

-“Dr. Johnnie Barto used his position of authority — as the pediatrician who families relied on — to feed his own sick desires and take advantage of parents and children seeking basic health care, “ Attorney General John Shapiro said.
+“Dr. Johnnie Barto used his position of authority — as the pediatrician who families relied on — to feed his own sick desires and take advantage of parents and children seeking basic health care,“ Attorney General Josh Shapiro said.

 Barto targeted girls and boys, most between the ages of 8 and 12, Shapiro said.
 The youngest victims were a toddler and a two-week-old infant.

-Note: CORRECTION (March 17, 2019, 10:50 a.m.
-ET): An earlier version of this article misstated the Pennsylvania attorney general's first name.
-It is Josh, not John.